LSIR/gender-tracker/activelearning/README.md

 * _labels_: The label for each word in the sentence.
 * _author_index_: The index of the name of the person quoted, if the sentence contains reported speech.
 * _admin_label: If the user who created the label is one of the administrators.

+If a user wanted to skip as sentence as they weren't sure how to annotate it correctly, the label is added to the database with the correct article, sentence_index and session_id, but the labels are set to an empty list.

 ### Backend